-SECTION SUMMARY Location Waterside House & Riverview House, Uxbridge UB8 1WL Grid Reference: 505013, 184402 Area 17,240m (1.72ha) Proposed Development Conversion of the existing office buildings to a residential use.
+SECTION SUMMARY Location Waterside House & Riverview House, Uxbridge UB8 1WL Grid Reference: 505013, 184402 Area 17,240m 2 (1.72ha) Proposed Development 2-storey upwards extension to existing building.
 Flood Zone The site is located in Flood Zone 1, 2 and 3.
 The majority of the site and proposed development are located in Flood Zone 1.
 Topography The ground level at the site ranges from 32.18mAOD (west) to 32.85mAOD (east).
 The proposed developments are indicated to lie at approximately 32.72mAOD (Waterside House) and 32.67mAOD (Riverview House) respectively.
-Sequential and Exception Tests Development is a change of use, so Sequential and Exception Tests should not be required.
+Sequential and Exception Tests The development is located in in Flood Zone 1 and, as such, the Sequential Test should not be required by the LLFA.
 Main Sources of Flooding River Colne, located adjacent to the western boundary of the site.
 Flood Defences Natural High Ground along the River Colne.
 Records of Historic Flooding The EA Historic Flood Map contains records of 2no. fluvial flood incidents within the vicinity of the site.
 The site was not impacted.
 Fluvial (River) and Tidal (Sea) Flood Risk Very Low - The site remains dry during all modelled fluvial events.
 Pluvial (Surface Water) Flood Risk Medium - The onsite roadway/access is indicated to be at 'High' risk of pluvial flooding during the climate change scenario, with potential flood depths of up to 0.2m.
 The rest of the site (including the proposed developments) remains dry.
 Flood Risk from Artificial (Canals and Reservoirs) Sources Low - No significant artificial sources identified.
 Groundwater Flood Risk Low - According to the BGS, the site is potentially susceptible to groundwater flooding at the surface.
 The groundwater table depth is indicated to be less than 3mbgl.
 No recorded incidents have been identified.
-Development Impacts on Local Flood Risk The development is internal and therefore will not increase the site impermeable and built-up area.
+Development Impacts on Local Flood Risk The development will not increase the site impermeable and built-up area.
 As such, it will have no adverse impact on local flood risk.
-Proposed Flood Risk Mitigation Measures • Finished floor levels will be maintained as existing at 32.86mAOD on the ground floor, above the flood level during all modelled events; • Occupants will sign up for EA Emergency Flood Warning Direct Service; • Safe egress to Flood Zone 1 is available on site; • As the development is located in Flood Zone 1, it is considered to be in an area of safe refuge.
+Proposed Flood Risk Mitigation Measures • As the development is an upward extension, the ground floor FFL will remain as existing; • Occupants will sign up for EA Emergency Flood Warning Direct Service; • Safe egress to Flood Zone 1 is available on site; • As the development is located in Flood Zone 1, it is considered to be in an area of safe refuge.